EastridgeAnalytics/graphrag-kyc-agent/README.md

    OPENAI_API_KEY=sk-... - Your OpenAI key
    ```

-   If you are using an AuraDB Free tier instance, find the downloaded credentials
+   If you are using an AuraDB Free tier instance, find the downloaded credentials.
    Look at the NEO4J_URI and locate your instance id.

    For example, If your instance id is `NEO4J_URI=neo4j+s://4469a679.databases.neo4j.io`

    Your instance id is `4469a679`.

    Add the following to your `.env` file: